alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

   value is below its own negation exactly when it is negative, and an Algebraic is never zero); Transcendental declares no ordering to write either of its two on, so both went native. `Number.es` is out of the cycle entirely.
-- **Two Namespaces can end up written on each other.** `String` is written on `List` throughout — `lines`, `repeat` and `replaceFirst` all route through it — and `List::toString` was written on `String::append`, the one call back.
+- **Two Namespaces can end up written on each other.** `String` routes through `List` wherever a body needs the pieces `split` answers, and `replaceEvery` — `split(on part)::join(with replacement)` — is the one body left that does:
+  `lines` and `repeat` are native, and `replaceFirst` is written on `firstIndex` and `slice` instead. `List::toString` was written on `String::append`, the one call back.
 It is native now, so the edge points one way.
-Interpolating would not have
-  helped: a hole renders through its value's `Printable` conformance, and for a String that is `String::toString`, the same edge under another name.
+Interpolating would not have helped: a hole renders through its value's `Printable` conformance, and for a String that is `String::toString`, the same edge under another name.
 - **A body can change complexity class.** `String.length` written as `@::characters()::length()` is correct, but builds a List of every character to count them, and pulls `List`'s whole import graph in behind it.
 It is